 Computer systems run the modern world, which sometimes leads to technical failures being the cause of fatal accidents in the material environment.
 Such failures are usually the result of human mistakes in engineering, calculations, software development, and testing.

-Here are the most resonant those mistakes and headline-making cases from all over the world that prove the importance of providing quality assurance of any software.
+Here are the most resonant software programming errors and headline-making cases from all over the world that prove the importance of providing quality assurance of any software.
 We will group the incidents by their cost, be it time, money, or lives.

 Time & Money

-We all know that “time is money”, so the mistakes that cost time, undeniably lead to financial losses.
+We all know that “time is money”, so software mistakes that cost time, undeniably lead to financial losses.

 The incident took place in 1997 when the American aircraft carrier USS Yorktown lost control of its propulsion system due to the shutdown of all machines in the system.
 It turned out that the system administrator had entered 0 value into the database for one of the parameters when trying to troubleshoot a fuel valve, so when the systems tried to use this variable, it caused division by 0.
 The ship stopped dead in the water, and it took two hours and forty-five minutes to restart the systems and run it again.